scriptstar/vector-db-benchmark/README.md

 ## Troubleshooting

+### Database Issues
 - If Docker ports conflict, edit `scripts/docker-compose.yml`
 - If you see dimension mismatch errors, check embedding model and DB index size
 - For OpenAI, set `OPENAI_API_KEY` in your environment
 - For Pinecone, set API key in `.env`
-- For TopK, set API key in `.env` and request quota increase from support
+- For TopK, set API key in `.env` (includes automatic rate limiting)
 - Ensure sufficient disk space for Docker volumes (Milvus requires significant storage)
+- **ChromaDB v2**: Updated to v2 API with improved performance and excellent recall

+### UI Access Issues

+**Cannot connect to Milvus UI (Attu):**
+- Ensure Attu is running in the Docker network: `docker compose up -d attu`
+- Use container name in connection: `milvus:19530` (not `localhost:19530`)
+- Attu must be in the same Docker network to access Milvus

+**Port conflicts:**
+- Check what's using ports: `docker ps` and `lsof -i :PORT`
+- Stop conflicting containers: `docker stop CONTAINER_NAME`
+- Modify ports in `scripts/docker-compose.yml` if needed

+**Container networking:**
+- UIs running outside Docker cannot access `localhost` - they need container names
+- Use `docker compose logs SERVICE_NAME` to check for startup errors
+- Verify containers are healthy: `docker compose ps`

 ---

 ## 🎯 Benchmark Findings

-This project conducted extensive benchmarking across **6 vector databases** (7 with TopK quota) with up to **20 iterations** for production-grade statistical reliability.
+This project conducted extensive benchmarking across **7 vector databases** with up to **20 iterations** for production-grade statistical reliability.
 Here are the key findings:

 ### Performance Rankings